araitatsuya/UnderArmourAlarm/README.md

 # UnderArmourAlarm
 This (failed?) project is trying to find a new quarterly report (Q2 2016) from Under Armour faster than everyone else (so that Trey can make more money).
-The problem is it is pretty slow to interogate URL using urllib...
+The problem is urllib is pretty slow to interogeate through 10,000 URL one by one...

 ###########################################################
 #